 This paper only considers inclusion of fossil-based transportation fuels, and not biofuels, electricity, or hydrogen.
-For electricity, which is increasingly used as a transportation fuel, emissions are expected to decline over time as lower-carbon resources are brought online.17 Many of the states in the Northeast and Mid-Atlantic region have existing policies in place to reduce GHG emissions from the power sector.
-California, Ontario and Quebec also cover electricity in their cap-and-trade programs, but similarly exclude biofuels.
-In addition, California has a Low Carbon Fuel Standard (LCFS), an approach that creates market incentives to reduce life cycle GHG emissions from transportation fuels.^{18 19} This paper does not address LCFS policies.
+For electricity, which is increasingly used as a transportation fuel, emissions are expected to decline over time as lower-carbon resources are brought online.
+Many of the states in the Northeast and Mid-Atlantic region have existing policies in place to reduce GHG emissions from the power sector.
+California, Ontario, and Quebec also cover electricity in their economy-wide programs, but similarly exclude biofuels.
+In addition, California has a separate program-a Low Carbon Fuel Standard (LCFS)-that creates market incentives to reduce life cycle GHG emissions from transportation fuels.
+Representation fuels and transportation fuels.

-In considering which fuels to include in a hypothetical program, this paper examines two important factors20 for each transportation fuel type: 1) its contribution to GHG emissions and 2) the potential ease of including it in the program.
+In considering which fuels to include in a hypothetical program, this paper examines two important factors for each transportation fuel type: 1) its contribution to GHG emissions and 2) the potential ease of including it in the program.
 This section provides an overview of transportation fuels that could be included, identifies emissions resulting from the respective fuels in the region, and summarizes the extent to which data are currently collected for each fuel.